Bacalar Lagoon Mexico: The Complete Travel Guide

 When is the Best time to visit Bacalar?

-The best time to visit Bacalar and the entire Yucatan Peninsula is definitely from December through March, because the weather is the best you can have, not so humid, but still with summer temperature.
+The best time to visit Bacalar and the entire Yucatan Peninsula is definitely from December through March, as the weather is at its best, not too humid, yet still with summer temperatures.

-However, being the best season, the hotel rates are more expensive and it can be crowded.
-Summers are very hot and it’s more likely to find rain although not necessarily.
+However, being the best time of year, hotel rates are more expensive, and it can be crowded.
+Summers are very hot, and it’s more likely to find rain, although not necessarily.

-To get the best of both worlds you might want to consider traveling in the shoulder season, November and early December, and May and June.
+To get the best of both worlds, consider traveling in the shoulder seasons, specifically November and early December, and May and June.

 That’s when you will find fewer tourists, lower rates, and good weather.
 However, remember that in the tropics it can always rain.